 “The earth is the LORD’s, and everything in it, the world, and all who live in it; for he founded it on the seas and established it on the waters.”
 (Psalm 24:1-2)

 Clearly, everything belongs to the Lord.
 Everything was created by Him.
 This is why it makes no sense to search for help in His creation rather than in Him.
 Help is not found in your financial status, but in the God of your provision.
 Help is not found in your company, but in the God who set your business plan in motion.
 Help is not found in a circumstance, but in the God who is sovereign over every second of every day.
 The application is simple and massively important: We must look past the mountains, and gaze upon the Lord of the mountains.

 The psalmist could have easily stopped writing after being captivated by the mountains.
 But no, there was more that took place.
 It became clear: Help does not come from the created, but from the Creator.
 May all of us who follow Christ have this same mindset.
 Every gaze upon the mountain is an opportunity to worship the God of the mountain.
 Your joy is found in looking past the fishbowl, to gaze upon the all-satisfying beauty of the One of infinite worth.
 Fight every urge to find your help in the created.
 Your help comes from the LORD, the Maker of heaven and earth.
-Let me pray over our hearts.
+Let me end in prayer.